 Your paper title should be specific, concise, and descriptive.
 Avoid using unnecessary words such as “new” or “novel”.
 Include keywords that will help a reader find your paper.

-Your abstract should provide a concise summary of the research conducted, the conclusions reached, and the potential implications of those conclusions.
+Provide a concise summary of the research conducted.
+Include the conclusions reached and the potential implications of those conclusions.
 Your abstract should also:

 - Consist of a single paragraph up to 250 words, with correct grammar and unambiguous terminology.

 - Be self-contained.
 No abbreviations, footnotes, references, or mathematical equations.

 - Highlight what is unique in your work.